CamilleNerriere/CamilleNerriere/README.md

 ## 🤝 What I'm looking for

-I'm open to new opportunities in web development, especially in education, culture, civic tech, or any field where software makes a real impact.
+I'm open to new opportunities in development, especially in education, culture, civic tech, or any field where software makes a real impact.

 ---